jeanrjc/BacterialSlimulations/readme.md

 This repository aims at gathering various SLiM scripts to help people simulate bacterial populations.

+SLiM implements two simulations frameworks, under the Wright-Fisher model or not.
+Depending on the framework, the simulation are handled differently.

 It contains the main scripts to run the simulations under a given SLiM model.

 ## Dependencies